Prototype pollution

-Prototype pollution is a class of vulnerabilities in JavaScript runtimes that allows attackers to overwrite arbitrary properties in an object's prototype.
-In a prototype pollution attack, attackers inject properties into existing JavaScript construct prototypes, trying to compromise the application.
+Prototype pollution is a class of vulnerabilities in prototype-based languages such as JavaScript runtimes that allows attackers to overwrite arbitrary properties in an object's root prototype.
+In a prototype pollution attack, attackers inject properties into existing JavaScript construct prototypes with unsafe merges.
+Prototype pollution can affect client-side and server-side runtimes.
+Using prototype pollution to modify properties called by gadgets could lead to Denial of Service (DoS) attacks, code execution, or privilege escalation.